Conflict

 Morale Test

-At the start of their Turn when an Adversary has suffered a significant setback Bearer makes a Will Test for morale.
-Difficulty of the Test is 10.
-Additional setbacks increase Difficulty by +5.
+At the start of their Turn when an Adversary has suffered a significant setback they make a Will Burden Test for morale.
+Additional setbacks impose Disadvantage on the Test.

 Example setbacks: